rbaygildin/learn-gpgpu/README.md

 ## Other awesome lists and repositories

-* [Awesome CUDA by Erkaman](https://github.com/Erkaman/Awesome-CUDA) is a list of useful libraries and resources for CUDA development.
+* [Awesome CUDA by Erkaman](https://github.com/Erkaman/Awesome-CUDA) is a list of useful libraries and resources for CUDA development

+* [CUDA Awesome by gmarciani](https://github.com/gmarciani/cudawesome) is a collection of awesome algorithms, implemented in CUDA